monhacks/crystalboard/docs/usage/index.md

 Board space effects are triggered from *PlayerEvents.CheckBoardEvent* during *BOARDEVENT_HANDLE_BOARD*.
 Each space tile uses a specific collision value (*COLL_\*_SPACE*, e.g. *COLL_BLUE_SPACE*), and the appropriate script is queued via *CallScript* for its later execution in *ScriptEvents*.
 Most space scripts have a check for whether the player has already landed on the space.
 But others (e.g. branch space, end space) trigger even if the player has not completed the movement.
 A branch space additionally does not count as an actual space in the movement (so it can't be landed on either).

 When a player lands on a space, it turns into a "grey space" or "disabled space" with no effect should the player land on it in a later turn.
-This grey space is also used by default as the starting space of a level (which matches the spawn point of the map).
+This is so that potential paths in a closed loop don't allow the player to "go infinite", though this is more of an aesthetic thing, since technically there is no built-in mechanism that prevents the player from re-entering a level indefinitely to rack up coins, for example.
+This grey space is also used by default as the starting space of a level (which should be made to match the spawn point of the map).

 ### Regular spaces